 When my mother lived in Malaysia, she had no freedom and no opportunities because the government discriminated against the Chinese people.
-When my father lived in Poland and Russia behind the iron curtain, he had no freedom and no opportunities because communism wasn't about community.
+When my father lived in Poland and Russia, behind the iron curtain, he had no freedom and no opportunities because communism wasn't about community (as the word suggests).
 It was about the elites having power and control over everything.
 People lived (and still live) hard lives in these places.
 That's why my parents left.
 They moved to a country they thought had freedom and economic opportunity.

 And here we are.
 America.
 And is she freer than those other countries?
 She used to be.
-But not anymore.
+Not anymore.

 Why the United States of America is in Decline

-America is different because our government has grown and grown into a monstrosity.
-They have taken most of the power from the American citizens and given it to themselves with their own laws.
+America is different because our government has grown, and grown into a monstrosity.
+People in the government have taken most of the power from the American citizens and given it to themselves with their own laws.
 They have convinced some of us that they take this power with the intention to "take care of us."
 And some of us have nodded in agreement and let them.

-But as we know by every government institution that exists, they don't take care of us.
+But as we know by every government institution that exists, government doesn’t really take care of us.
 They take care of themselves.
 With taxpayer money.
 And legislating themselves power over the citizens.